sdiehl/wiwinwlh/tutorial.md

 **Yesod**

 Yesod is a large featureful ecosystem built on lots of metaprogramming using Template Haskell.
-There is a excellent documentation and a book on building real world applications.
+There is excellent documentation and a book on building real world applications.
 This style of metaprogramming appeals to some types of programmers who can work with the code generation style.